SteveMunson/Spatium-Regna/README.md

-# Spatium-Regna
+# Stella-Regnum

-Spatium Regna is a space-based PBeM in which players control an empire and "eXplore, eXpand, eXploit, and eXterminate".
+Stella Regnum is a space-based PBeM in which players control an empire and "eXplore, eXpand, eXploit, and eXterminate".